 Steve Caunce Limited have their own running team that competes in local North West 10k runs attempting to complete at least one every month.

-Last year two of our employees Andy White and Paul Birch completed Total Warrior in the Lake District which is a 10k obstacle course involving mud, water and fire which they are going to take on again in 2016.
+This year two of our employees Andy White and Paul Birch completed Total Warrior in the Lake District which is a 10k obstacle course involving mud, water and fire which they are going to take on again in 2018.

 A keen Baritone player for many years, Steve is always ready to help in any way he can to assist, making donations towards the cost of instruments, competition entries even finding locations and seating for rehearsals.
 Steve Caunce Limited have recently pledged a donation to Wingates Band that will allow them to perform a fund raising concert at St Georges Hall, Liverpool April 2016 in aid of The Clatterbridge Cancer Charity.